| The sections to be presented will

 the need to put in many more hours of study to obtain

 the same results obtained previously.
+The common core physical symptoms

 and signs in anorexia nervosa include amenorrhea (usually